sola-st/CMI-Finder/README.md

 - from prepared data: the script will start from already prepared data
 - from preptrained models: the script will assume everything is done and evaluate model on test data only

+**Output:** Running this pastbug fixes produces produces the predictions saved in the file... and also allows to produces the figure...

 ## Data Folders
 * ### [datasets](./datasets/):